 Author: Yvette C. Terrie, BSPharm, RPh

-Medications that are indicated for self-treatment are regulated by the FDA’s Center for Drug Evaluation and Research.
-These agents fall into 3 general categories, including nonprescription medications, nutritional supplements, and natural/homeopathic remedies.1,2
+Every year, new or former prescription products are approved by the FDA for OTC use, joining the host of OTC products on the market.
+Medications indicated for self-treatment are regulated by the FDA’s Center for Drug Evaluation and Research.
+Treatment can be classified into 3 general categories: nonprescription medications, nutritional supplements, and natural/homeopathic remedies.1,2

-Currently an estimated 35% of Americans use nonprescription drugs on a regular basis and this percentage is increasing annually.3 Results from a survey report that 73% of those surveyed would prefer to self-treat with nonprescription drugs rather than visit a physician, and more than 87% say that they believe these agents are safe and effective when used as directed.2
+Research shows that 81% of adults use OTC medicines as a first response to minor ailments.3 Results from a survey show that 73% of individuals would prefer to self-treat with OTC drugs than visit a physician, and more than 87% believe these agents are safe and effective when used as directed.2

-Although these OTC products are easily accessible to the general public, it is important for consumers to be educated about their safe use, potential drug interactions, and contraindications, as well as the potential risks if not properly used.
-Millions of patients annually elect to self-treat common mild to moderate ailments with the various prescription drugs available on the market.
-Currently there are more than 80 therapeutic categories of nonprescription drugs, which can be narrowed to 12 therapeutic categories.2,3
+Although OTC products are easily accessible to the general public, it is important for consumers to be educated about their safe use, potential drug interactions, contraindications, and possible risks if they are not properly used (Online Table 12,5

-As the number of nonprescription drugs on the market continues to increase and the FDA continues to approve more prescription drugs for nonprescription status, the potential for drug interactions increases as well.
-According to the CHPA, since 1976 a total of 107 ingredients, indications, or dosage strengths have transitioned from prescription to nonprescription status, and drugs are added annually.9
+As the number of OTC drugs on the market continues to increase and the FDA approves more prescription drugs for OTC status, the potential for drug interactions increases.
+According to the CHPA, since 1975, more than 100 ingredients, indications, or dosage strengths have transitioned from prescription to OTC status, and more drugs are added every year.12

-The FDA has implemented various patient education programs to increase awareness about the safe use of prescription medications.
-These resources can be found on the FDA website at www.fda.gov/ Drugs/ResourcesForYou/Consumers/ BuyingUsingMedicineSafely/UnderstandingOver- the-CounterMedicines/ ucm277845.htm
+The FDA has implemented various patient education programs to increase awareness about the safe use of OTC medications.
+These resources can be found on the FDA website at www.fda.gov/ Drugs/ResourcesForYou/Consumers/ BuyingUsingMedicineSafely/UnderstandingOver- the-CounterMedicines/ ucm277845.htm.

 Role of the Pharmacist

-1. Consumer Health- United States.
-Euromonitor International: Market Insight February 2011.
+Consumer health: United States.
+Euromonitor International: Market Insight; February 2011.

-3. Over the counter medications: use in general and special populations, therapeutic errors, misuse, storage and disposal.
-American College of Preventative Medicine website. http://c.ymcdn.com/sites/www.acpm.org/resource/resmgr/timetools-files/otcmedsclinicalreference.pdf.
+Over the counter medications: use in general and special populations, therapeutic errors, misuse, storage and disposal.
+American College of Preventative Medicine website. c.ymcdn.com/sites/www.acpm.org/resource/resmgr/timetools-files/otcmedsclinicalreference.pdf.
+Accessed February 15, 2015.

-8. Harris Interactive/National Council on Patient Information and Education (NCPIE).
-Attitudes and beliefs about the use of over-the-counter medicines: a dose of reality. www.bemedwise.org/survey/final_survey.pdf.
-Published January 2002.
+Harris Interactive/National Council on Patient Information and Education (NCPIE).
+Attitudes and beliefs about the use of over-the-counter medicines: a dose of reality.
+National Council on Patient Information and Education website. www.bemedwise.org/survey/final_survey.pdf.
+Accessed February 15, 2015.

-9. FAQs about RX-to OTC switch.
-Consumer Healthcare Products Association website. www.chpa-info.org/scienceregulatory/FAQs_Switch.aspx#4.
+Rx-to-OTC switch.
+Consumer Healthcare Products Association website. www.chpa.org/SwitchPP.aspx.
+Accessed February 15, 2015.